failgood/failgood/README.md

 ## running

-Currently there is no gradle plugin and no idea plugin.
+Currently, there is no gradle plugin and no idea plugin.

 just create a main method in your test sources